jaantollander/masters-thesis/content/40_results.md

 The second issue is that there were malformed entry identifiers.
 The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
+A recent bug report mentioned broken job ID fields [@jobid-atomic], which looked similar to our problems.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.
 This issue occurred only in OSSs on Puhti.
 We obtained feasible values for correct entry identifiers, but we are still determining if the reliability of the counter values is affected by this issue.